gradle/gradle/design-docs/dependency-resolution-reporting.md

     It should show external dependencies, self-resolving dependencies, tweaks to sourceSets.main.compileClasspath, etc).
 4. User knows why certain dependencies appear / not appear in the graph (e.g. consider exclusions)

+# Implementation plan

+## Dependency report shows requested dependency versions

-# User visible changes
+### User visible changes

-1. The dependencies report should include information of the 'asked' dependency version Instead of raw version we can print something like: 1.0->3.0.
+The dependencies report should include information of the 'asked' dependency version Instead of raw version we can print something like: 1.0->3.0.
 Mock up:

 <pre>